umigv/nav_visualization/README.md

 close the pygame window

 ### enabling your new map
-put the file you created into the config folder adjust the file name in pp_visualization or lp_visualization
+adjust the file name in pp_visualization or lp_visualization

 add the following lines to setup.py